tall-josh/niarc2016/project-01-niarc.md

 ![drive-train](resources/drive-train-closeup.jpg)

 To drive these motors, we used a fork of the [VESC project](https://vedder.se/2015/01/vesc-open-source-esc/), when it was in its infancy.
 This meant that we needed to hand assemble a 4-layer SMT PCB.
-The benefit of this is it gave us low speed, high torque control of cheap off the shelf hobby BLDC motors.
-To further improve on this, it allowed us to fit encoders to the motor shafts, to further improve the BLDC drive coupling, as well as gain odometry data from the wheels.
+The benefit of this is it gave us low speed, high torque control of cheap off-the-shelf hobby BLDC motors.
+This allowed us to fit encoders to the motor shafts, to further improve the BLDC drive coupling, as well as gain odometry data from the wheels.
 However, I can take no credit for this; that was all [Jack](https://www.linkedin.com/in/jack-fuge-32555b91/) and [Kyle](https://www.linkedin.com/in/kyle-harris-81733b103/).
 If it wasn't for those guys I'd still be running Windows :-p

 ## Power